Services and information

 Alberta’s Chief Medical Officer of Health removed all restrictions for re-entry and re-occupation of the area in November 2016.

-- Read the Public Health Recommendations for Re-entry Planning in the Urban and Rural Areas of the Regional Municipality of Wood Buffalo (Nov 21, 2016) (0.1 MB)
+- Read the Public Health Recommendations for Re-entry Planning in the Urban and Rural Areas of the Regional Municipality of Wood Buffalo (Nov 21, 2016) (PDF, 0.1 MB)